SchulzLab/SNEEP/README.md

 Rscript  src/builtPDF.R <absolute-path>/SNEEP/examples/SNEEP_output_background_sampling/ 100 4  src/
 ```

-The resulting summary pdf is called summaryReport.pdf, can be found in the SNEEP output directory.
+The resulting summary pdf is called summaryReport.pdf, and can be found in the SNEEP output directory.
 So, in our case examples/SNEEP_output_background_sampling/ directory.

 # Detailed explanation of the output files